dixithsnaik/IdeaVault/README.md

 ## Introduction

-The Note App is a simple and intuitive application built using Flutter.
+The IdeaVault is a simple and intuitive application built using Flutter.
 It allows users to create, edit, and manage their notes efficiently.
 This app is designed to be user-friendly and accessible.

 ## Features